 Religion does not change the person or society easily.
 Rather, the people choose and adapt the religion based on their material and moral value system.
 This moral system is ingrained in us as the “moral sense” or mahattattva which shapes our moral thinking by defining what we consider right and wrong, which ultimately shapes how we want to be happy in this life.
 Based on our current conceptions of what is morally good happiness, we may pick a religion, change to another religion, or reject all religious thought.

-Therefore, the idea that we are driven to a religion by some other-worldly transcendence is false.
+Therefore, the idea that we are driven to religion by some other-worldly transcendence is false.
 We are driven to a religion because it provides the philosophical framework in which we can lead a happy material life, here and now.
-Religion is mistakenly portrayed as the quest of happiness in the afterlife.
+Religion is mistakenly portrayed as the quest for happiness in the afterlife.
 Its adoption is based on happiness in this life.
 For this reason, religion can fit a society only if it satisfies the immediate needs of the people.

 Cultural Preparation for the Vedic Religion